-- He is the one who jumps out of the boat when Jesus comes walking to them on the water. - He is the one who cuts off the soldier's ear in the Garden of Gethsemane. - He is the one who wants to build a monument or something when Jesus appears in dazzling white on the mount of transfiguration. - He is the one who denies his master with oaths and curses not just once but three times.
+He is the one who jumps out of the boat when Jesus comes walking to them on the water.

+- He is the one who cuts off the soldier's ear in the Garden of Gethsemane. - He is the one who wants to build a monument or something when Jesus appears in dazzling white on the mount of transfiguration. - He is the one who declares forthrightly "You are the Christ the Son of the living God!" - He is the one who denies his master with oaths and curses not just once but three times.

-My first point this morning is that our Christianity cannot be a spectator faith.
+Our Christianity cannot be a spectator faith.
 We cannot rely on the devotion of other people.
 Jesus follows up his first question with a second one "Ah yes but who do YOU say that I am?"